An angel for every crew member and passenger (minus the terrorists,

 Shanksville, Pennsylvania

-There's no question that the Flight 93 Crash Site is the spot where the War On Terror began.
+There's no question that the Flight 93 National Memorial is where the War On Terror began.

 Flight 93 turn off sign.

-The "temporary" national memorial in Shanksville stirs powerful emotions in nearly all who visit.
+The national memorial in Shanksville stirs powerful emotions in nearly all who visit.
 It's in the middle of an open field, miles from the nearest town, and many miles from the nearest freeway interchange or Starbucks.
-There's room here for all of America to express its opinion.

 Flight 93 temporary memorial.